(Amended August 2014)

-In some instances, the adviser may be required cast a proxy vote that may presents a conflict between the interests of a Fund's shareholders, and those of the adviser or an affiliated person of the adviser.
-In such a case, the adviser is instructed to abstain from making a voting decision and to forward all necessary proxy voting materials to the Trust to enable the Board of Trustees to make a voting decision.
-When the Board of Trustees of the Trust is required to make a proxy voting decision, only the Trustees without a conflict of interest with regard to the security in question or the matter to voted upon shall be permitted to participate in the decision of how the Fund's vote will be cast.
+In some instances, the Adviser may be asked to cast a proxy vote that presents a conflict between the interests of the Fund’s shareholders, and those of the Adviser or an affiliated person of the Adviser.
+In such a case, the Adviser is instructed to abstain from making a voting decision and to forward all necessary proxy voting materials to the Trust to enable the Board of Trustees to make a voting decision.
+When the Board of Trustees of the Trust is required to make a proxy voting decision, only the Trustees without a conflict of interest with regard to the security in question or the matter to be voted upon shall be permitted to participate in the decision of how the Fund’s vote will be cast.

 Daily NAV & Distributions

 Sign Up to receive an email of our quarterly Distributions and our daily NAVs updated

 - Forecast for Economy, Bonds, Stocks and International

 From Individual Accounts to Corporate Applications, we have them here!